 Balbarini A, Buttitta F, et al. Usefulness of carotid intima-media thickness measurement and peripheral B-mode ultrasound scan in the clinical screening of patients with coronary artery disease.

-C-reactive protein (CRP) as a cardiac risk factor.
-EBSCO DynaMed website.
+C-reactive protein (CRP) and other biomarkers as cardiac risk factors.
+EBSCO DynaMed Plus website.
 Available at:

 Cardiac CT for calcium scoring.